stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 trafficLight.isYellow // false
 ```

-In fact, Swift could derive these boolean getters for all enum cases, including those with associated values.
+In fact, Swift should derive these boolean getters for all enum cases, including those with associated values.

 ``` swift
 extension Result {